peterfraedrich/Engine/README.md

 The API key can be found in the `engine.conf` or `engined.log` files.

 ### Examples
-For the purpose of these examples, assume that your `nginx.conf` looks something like this:
+For the purpose of these examples, assume that the nginx server is as `nginx01.foo.com` and your `nginx.conf` looks something like this:
 ```Nginx
 user www
 http {